Sanchenso/Jamming_Test/README.md

 - --system - name of the system (e.g., GPS).
 - --band - band identifier of the system (e.g., L1).
-- --archive - if specified, archives the folder.
+- --archive - if specified, archives the folder (use with folder)
+- --folder - if need to repalce log in folder
 - --plot - if specified, shows the plot.
 - --start_delay - delay time for start of processing, sec (e.g., 30)
 - --stop_delay  - delay time for stop of processing, sec (e.g., 30)
 - --time - time of processing, onsidering start and stop delay, sec (e.g., 30)
-- --folder - if need to repalce log in folder

 Functionality: